StevenBlack/vocab/million-dollar-words.md

 ### peremptory
 Dictatorial or authoritarian; allowing no room for argument.
 Brusque.
-"Go to your room!" is a peremp- tory order.
+"Go to your room!" is a peremptory order.

 ### perfervid